MattSkrajner/MongoScraper/README.md

-# New York Times Article Scraper
+# New York Times MongoDB Scraper

 The app is deployed on Heroku here: https://evening-dusk-58740.herokuapp.com/